Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Mode Sensitivity

+where $\tilde{\ub}(\xb,t)$ and $\ub'(\xb,t)$ each represent a linear combination of modes.
+We consider the velocity field $\tilde{\ub}$ to be analogous to the baseline system $\fb$ in (\ref{pertdiff}) while the velocity field $\ub'$ represents a deterministic perturbation analogous to $\epsilon \gb$.
+The mode components in $\ub'(\xb,t)$ and $\tilde{\ub}(\xb,t)$ can be defined in various ways (e.g., $\ub'$ might represent modes neglected in a reduced-order model or it could be used to highlight the influence of specific flow features), provided that $\ub'$ remains sufficiently small so that $\tilde{\ub}$ captures the dominant dynamics of the full flow field $\ub$ ($|\ub'| \ll |\tilde{\ub}|$).

-We aim to characterize how the Eulerian modes of $\epsilon\gb(\xb,t)$ influence the LCSs.
-For the remainder of this paper, therefore, the term Model Sensitivity (MS) can be interpreted as \textbf{Mode Sensitivity}.
-In this context, the term $\zeta$ in equation (\ref{eq:connection}) can be thought of as a \textbf{Lagrangian response} that characterizes the sensitivity of the LCS field specifically to the modes in $\gb(\xb,t)$.
+It follows that the model sensitivity framework developed by \citet{kaszas_universal_2020} can be used to characterize how the Eulerian modes in $\ub'(\xb,t)$ influence the LCSs estimated using the baseline system $\tilde{\ub}$.
+In this context, the upper-bound estimate of equation (\ref{eq:sensitivity}) can be interpreted as \textbf{Mode Sensitivity} ($\mathscr{M S}=\Delta^2_\infty \mathrm{MS}$).
+In other words, we use the term Mode Sensitivity ($\mathscr{M S}$) to represent the combined effect of the modal representation sensitivity (MS) and the mode perturbation ($\Delta_\infty$) fields.
+Furthermore, the term $\zeta$ in equation (\ref{eq:connection}) can be thought of as a \textbf{manifold response} that can be considered as the projection of the modes $\ub'(\xb,t)$ onto the time-varying stretching directions in the fluid flow.

 For the unsteady shear flows considered in this paper, most decomposition methods explicitly yield a mean (or time-averaged) flow as one of the leading modes.
-Often, the the mean flow contains more energy (in the $L_2$ sense) than other modes.
-Thus, for all cases in this study, we will consider the mean flow $\bar{\ub}$ as part of the main dynamical system $\fb(\xb,t)$.
+Often, the mean flow contains more energy (in the $L_2$ sense) than other modes.
+Thus, for all cases in this study, we will consider the mean flow $\bar{\ub}$ as part of the modal representation $\tilde{\ub}(\xb,t)$.

-One property that must be considered for the amplitude uncertainty $\Delta_\infty$ in equation (\ref{eq:delta-inf}) is the error bound due to the superposition of modes.
-For example, consider contributions from two modes $\ub_n$ and $\ub_m$ which do not follow any particular order.
-One can compute the term $\Delta_\infty$ using either $\ub_n$ and $\ub_m$ separately as: